wasabi315/dependent-type-search/README.md

 ## What It Does

-Aegle searches Agda definitions by type, beyond syntactic equality:
+Aegle searches Agda definitions library-wide by type, beyond syntactic equality:

-- Match up to basic type isomorphisms, so we can find definitions whose types are essentially the same as the query but written in a different shape.
+- Match up to selected type isomorphisms, so we can find definitions whose types are essentially the same as the query but written in a different shape.

    <details>
      <summary>Supported type isomorphisms</summary>